Cambridge House Grammar School: The House System

-Cambridge House Grammar School (CHGS) is split into six houses (there having previously been four in the former Cambridge House Boy's Grammar School- Adair, Eaton, Raphael and Chichester), and the pastoral care of each pupil is enforced by this system.
-The house system is based on patrons who are successful in a wide range of expertise, such as music, sports, business, science and the Arts.
-The ethos behind the house system is that each pupil can relate to a smaller unit within the school and have a sense of identity in such a large school.
+Cambridge House Grammar School (CHGS) is split into six houses (there were four in the former Cambridge House Boy's Grammar School—Adair, Eaton, Raphael and Chichester), and the pastoral care of each pupil is enforced by this system.
+The house system is based on patrons who are successful in a wide range of expertise, such as music, sports, business, science and the arts.
+The ethos behind the house system is that each pupil can relate to a smaller unit within the school and have a sense of identity.
 House Captains are elected in Year 14.

-The houses, and their original patrons, are listed below.
+The houses and their original patrons are listed below.